 Symptoms of Failure to Launch Syndrome

-Your grown child, living at home, may seem stuck in adolescence — sleeping in, resisting requests to help around the house or even to take care of his own needs, expecting you to do his laundry, provide transportation, and prepare meals while he sleeps in.
+Your grown child, living at home, may seem stuck in adolescence — sleeping in, resisting requests to help around the house or even to take care of his or her own needs, expecting you to do the laundry, provide transportation, and prepare meals.
 He or she may be having trouble finding or holding a job, and lacking funds, may expect you to dole out money.
+While expecting a good deal from you and your partner, your adult child may be resistant to even the most minimal parental expectations.
 Depression may also seem to be part of the picture.

 While at times a formal intervention may be needed, often there are effective alternatives that are far less costly and more effective.
-A good starting point is to get a consultation from a family therapist skilled at helping parents explore possible leverage that they may not have considered, and ways to use that leverage to effectively set limits and create change.
+A good starting point is to get a consultation from a couples therapist skilled at helping parents explore possible leverage that they may not have previously considered, and ways to use that leverage to effectively create change.
 If substance abuse is part of the problem, the consultant should also have expertise in assessment and knowledge of a wide range of treatment resources.

-A therapist who has had a track record of success helping parents intervene with their troubled adult offspring can help you turn your situation around — working with you to help your grown child achieve one or more goals.
-It may be that he or she assumes more adult behaviors in your home, taking on responsibility for self-care and participating more cooperatively in household activities.
-Or you may want him or her to modify their use of alcohol or drugs.
+A therapist who has had a track record of successful parental intervention can help you turn your situation around — working with you to help your grown child achieve one or more goals.
+Goals may include assumption of more adult behaviors in your home — with more cooperative participation in household activities.
+Or you may want to see greater responsibility for self-care and hygiene along with reduction in use of alcohol or drugs.
 Another goal may be that your grown child obtains employment and/or medical insurance.
 Finally, you may feel that a critical step is that he or she embarks on a program of treatment to address behavioral and psychological issues.

-Your work with a therapist skilled in this work will help you understand your potential to impact your situation to achieve your goals.
-Equally important, the therapist will help you explore any impediments that may make it hard for you to move ahead, and ways to address these impediments to create the change that you desire.
+Your engagement with a consultant skilled in working with parents whose offspring are struggling to launch will help you understand what needs to be done to achieve your goals.
+Equally important, the consultant will help you explore any impediments that may make it hard for you to move ahead, and ways to address these impediments to create the change that you desire.

 Additional Relevant Reading